zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Third Party Packages
 ======================================================================

-This distribution contains binaries for various third party packages that are required to use Ice.
+This distribution contains binaries for various third-party packages that are required to use Ice.

  - Berkeley DB 4.8.24 (Visual C++ 2008, C++Builder 2010)